Tech Startups vs ScaleUps: Adapt Design Ops For Success

 In order to successfully scale design operations for startups and scaleups, you need to consider which roles are the most important to your company.
 You must speak with the people in your company about the most crucial projects for the next quarters.

 There is no do-or-die rule for what are the most important roles a tech design team should consider.
-But here’s where we found the best results came from, but before moving on as a last tip, you must ensure all designers dominate the tooling you can give them access to and accompany trends from the market.
+But hereâs where we found the best results came from, but before moving on as a last tip, you must ensure all designers dominate the tooling you can give them access to and accompany trends from the market.
 This is a must for a startup.
+And if your product has an educational component, don't overlook the need to hire an e-learning designer who can translate complex information into engaging, digestible experiences for your users.

 UX Designer (avg. $93,195/year)

 - Pros: UX designers are vital for creating seamless, user-centric products.
-They help ensure that the startup’s product aligns well with customer needs and creates intuitive user journeys.
+They help ensure that the startupâs product aligns well with customer needs and creates intuitive user journeys.

 - Cons: For early-stage startups, hiring UX designers can be resource-intensive, and startups may need to prioritize product development over extensive user testing.